AndrewRoddy/OS-Assignment1/README.md

 ```cpp
 sleep(1);
 ```
 We then have it wait for a second.
 This is not important but makes it visually easier to understand in the terminal.
-This code could be deleted but I decided to leave it in for educational purposes.This value can also only be a minimum of one second as it does not accept floats or doubles.
+This code could be deleted but I decided to leave it in for educational purposes.

+This value can also only be a minimum of one second as it does not accept floats or doubles.
 This is also important as I selected the lowest possible amount for this function.
 Although I didn't mention this earlier this function comes from `unistd.h` which needs to be included to use it.
 This is okay though as we also need to include this library to run `ftruncate()` so we do not include anything just for this visual element.
 ### 4. The Main Function

 ##### 1. Starting up
 ```cpp